 Escape from UrbanityFor a city with a reputation for being grey, bleak and covered in concrete, Łódź actually has a remarkable amount of urban green space.
 There's no better time than the present, when it's generally safer to meet with others in the open air, to explore Łódź's many parks.
 There are several dotted around the centre, just blocks from the main street ul.
 Piotrkowska, the largest of which is Park Poniatowskiego, featuring a large pond and fantastic playground.

 Venture further out from the centre, however, and you'll find more than one area worth making a special trip for, where you can spend the entire day in nature and feel that you've truly left industrial Łódź completely.
 First and foremost is the area west of the centre known as 'Zdrowie' (meaning Health) - essentially a large park the size of a city district.
 Officially named 'Park im.
 Marszałka Józefa Piłsudskiego' after the interwar leader of Poland, locals visit Zdrowie at all times of the year to kick back, relax, and take leisurely strolls or bike rides with their families.
-In addition to playgrounds, a skate park, pump track and rope park, there are some fine attractions with paid entry here - namely the Zoo, which will soon be home to the dazzling new 'Orientarium,' as well as the Botanic Gardens and Aquapark.
+In addition to playgrounds, a skate park, pump track and rope park, there are some fine attractions with paid entry here - namely the Zoo, with its dazzling new 'Orientarium,' as well as the Botanic Gardens and Aquapark.

 Perhaps huge parks are just too small for you to stretch your legs?
 Not a problem in Łódź thanks to the northern forest - Las Łagiewnicki.
 As odd as that sounds, it’s what’s there that matters – this is Europe’s largest urban forest park found within city limits.
 It's an outdoor enthusiast's dream for a start, but also a perfect day out for families and those seeking some space from the urban frazzle.
 The forest covers 1,205h and is crisscrossed with trails that are ideal for cyclists and walkers.
 The southern tip of the forest contains the highlight in the Arturówek Recreational Complex, packed with attractions.
 The area contains large ponds – one with a public beach where you can go swimming, and a second where you can rent kayaks and pedal boats.
 Adults have a tennis court and outdoor gym to 'play' in, while kids have several playgrounds, a ropes park and Łódź's only public outdoor water park.
 Staying longer is no problem with gastronomy points, hotels and a campground available for all.